ivanr/qlue/qlue_user_guide.md

                              parameter validation.
 The default implementation will return a 400 status code, but application might want to show a friendly error message.
 If this method returns null then page processing continues as if there were no errors.

-Persistent pages can make use of these additional methods:

- * init() - this method is called only once per persistent page, immediately after successful parameter binding and validation (including custom validation in validateParameters() and before prepareForService().
- * cleanup() - called at the end of transaction that transitioned the page to the FINISHED state.

 ### Views